 Like most terriers, the Lakeland was bred to protect sheep and hunt foxes.
 Bred from the Lake district of England, these dogs come in a tough wiry coat.
-They may not be the best lapdogs, but they’re great for apartments.
-Furthermore, you should know that they tend to show aggression to other dogs – so socialization is a must.
+They may not be the best lapdogs, but they’re great for apartments if properly socialized.

 Highlights: Patient, Calm, Loyal

-Similar to the Saint Bernard or the Bernese Mountain Dog, the Newfoundland are large fluffy dogs that do well with kids.
+Similar to the St Bernard or the Bernese Mountain Dog, the Newfoundland are large fluffy dogs that do well with kids.
 They have the reputation of being extremely patient and can be used as “nanny dogs” as well.
-Living in an apartment doesn’t mean that you can’t own a large dog like the Newfoundland!
+Apartment living doesn’t mean you can’t own a big dog!

 19. Scottish Deerhound

 The Scottish Deerhound has many similar characteristics compared to the Greyhound.
-For example, they’re both relatively quiet dogs that don’t really use their barks.
+For example, they are both relatively silent dogs that don’t use their barks.
 On the other hand, they’re both great hunters due to their speed.

-Scottish Deerhounds have been called the “Royal Dogs of Scotland” because they’re majestic and elegant in every way.
+Scottish Deerhounds are “Royal Dogs of Scotland” because they’re majestic yet elegant in every way.
 They can be very polite dogs, but they know they’re great and as a result, are very dignified canines.
-Regardless, we recommend these large dogs for apartments because they get along well with people and other animals.
+Regardless, they get along well with people and other pets.